Lynncubus/screeps-ether/README.md

 	- Has a memory slot under `Memory.manager`
 	- Has sub modules based on the type of management
 		- These have a memory slot under `Memory.manager.modules[module]`

+- Body sorting

+	To make creeps more tougher, we should create a way to sort body parts on importance and logic.
+	If a creep is unable to do its job due to lost body parts, kill it.